 A letter of intent is traditionally finalized before you jump in and buy a new practice and it offers you a number of benefits.
 Your letter of intent:

-Typically, your letter of intent will cause the selling dentist to take their practice off the market during your negotiations--though it may require earnest money, or a small deposit on the amount of the practice, in order to do so.
+Typically, your letter of intent will cause the selling dentist or doctor to take their practice off the market during your negotiations--though it may require earnest money, or a small deposit on the amount of the practice, in order to do so.
 This is a critical step since it establishes you as the new soon-to-be owner of the practice and means that you're not competing with others who may also want to buy the practice.
 Once the letter of intent is written and signed by both parties, it indicates that you and the selling dentist are working toward an agreement.
 The practice isn't yours yet, but this is certainly the first step in the process!

 Note that a letter of intent is not legally binding.
 At this stage of the process, your purchase is not guaranteed.
 Rather, the letter of intent establishes your intent to buy the practice and the selling dentist's intent to let you.

 Your letter of intent can vary in length based on the information you want to include.
 Some agreements are simple, with just a single page of information.
 Others are more complicated, with many of the terms of the agreement already written out.
 As you write the letter of intent to purchase a new dental practice, make sure you include these key details.

 What is the purchase price for the practice?
 It's important that you and the selling dentist or doctor come to an agreement about the price you'll pay for the practice.
 A well-drafted letter of intent with the full purchase price and sometimes the tax allocation of that amount--can help avoid significant conflict in the buying process further down the road.